alexravenna/obsidian-notes-tech/Observability/Telemetry.md

+# Description
-- Data emitted from a system about its behavior
+- The measurement of data emitted from a system and its automatic transmission to a central system for monitoring